Transport Dependency: Optimal Transport Based Dependency Measures: Transport correlation

 \section{Transport correlation}

 In this section, we introduce several coefficients of association that are based on the transport dependency.
-The central ingredient is upper bound~\eqref{eq:upper-bound-margin} in Proposition~\ref{prop:upper-bound-margin}, which can be used to scale $\td$ to the interval $[0, 1]$ in a way that only depends on the marginal distributions.
-Without further assumptions, however, bound \eqref{eq:upper-bound-margin} is not necessarily sharp, and values close to $1$ may be impossible (see Figure~\ref{fig:sharpness-counter-example} for an illustrative example in this regard).
-In the following, we therefore focus on cost structures of the form \eqref{eq:additive-costs}.
-In this setting, the conditions under which $\td$ assumes its upper bounds are well understood (Theorem~\ref{thm:contractions} and Corollary~\ref{cor:contractions-deterministic} in Section~\ref{sec:contractions}), which makes the resulting coefficients more expressive.
+The central ingredient is upper bound~\eqref{eq:upper-bound-margin} in Proposition~\ref{prop:upper-bound}, which can be used to scale $\td$ to the interval $[0, 1]$ in a way that only depends on the marginal distributions.
+Without further assumptions, however, bound \eqref{eq:upper-bound-margin} is not necessarily sharp, and values close to $1$ may be impossible (see Figure~\ref{fig:sharpness-counter-example}).
+We therefore focus on costs of the form \eqref{eq:additive-costs}, for which the sharpness of the upper bounds is well understood (Theorem~\ref{thm:contractions-deterministic} in Section~\ref{sec:contractions}).
+Detailed proofs of the statements in this section can be found in Appendix~\ref{app:proofs}.

 For the sake of clarity, we work in a slightly less general setting than in Section~\ref{sec:contractions} and right away assume $(X, d_X)$ and $(Y, d_Y)$ to be Polish metric spaces, restricting to costs